paulohenriquevn/analisaai-socialmedia-backend/docs/automatic_metrics_update.md

 When a user refreshes their authentication token:

-1. The system identifies the oldest updated influencer
+1. The system identifies the oldest updated social_page
-2. A background thread is spawned to calculate all metrics for this influencer
+2. A background thread is spawned to calculate all metrics for this social_page
 3. Token refresh is not blocked or delayed by the metrics calculation
 4. Updates are performed asynchronously to ensure rapid token refresh response